yuchen2199/yuchen2199.github.io/_pages/about.md

 Currently, my research aims to enhance AI agents' ability to understand complex interactions by simulating human cognitive processes and incorporating human knowledge, thereby facilitating more effective human-machine interactions.
 I look forward to doing interesting and meaningful scientific research.

+**Feel free to contact me if you are interested in my research and want to discuss relevant research topic or potential collaborations! :)**

 Research Interests
 ------
 <!-- - **Visual Attention**: Attention Prediction, Scanpath Prediction, Attention-Guided Deep Model -->